 #4 – Flea-Repelling Plants

-You can also grow various plants that have the natural ability to deter fleas through their smell and oils.
-Here are some of the most common plants which repel fleas in the area:
+Many plants have the natural ability to deter or even kill fleas through their smell and oils.

 Here are three that are proven to repel human fleas (Pulex irritans) and may work on other species: